Hendy/umbraco-look/README.md

  ## Indexing

-Look can be used index additional `name`, `date`, `text`, `tag` and `location` data into Lucene indexes, in two ways:
+Look can be used index additional `name`, `date`, `text`, `tag` and `location` for an IPublishedContent item into Lucene indexes, in two ways:

-Firstly, once installed, it offers .Net seams for adding such data into any configured Umbraco Examine indexers (referred to as 'hook' indexing).
+Firstly, once installed, it offers .Net seams for adding such data into any configured Umbraco Examine indexers.
 This can be useful as no configuration files need to be changed as it can hook into the default _External_, _Internal_, and _InternalMember_ indexers (or any others that have been setup).

-Secondly Look includes an Examine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can also index properties that return collections of IPublishedContent (eg. Nested Content) in additional to the Umbraco content, media and member nodes (referred to as 'look' indexing).
+Secondly Look includes an Examine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can also index properties that return collections of IPublishedContent (eg. Nested Content) in additional to the Umbraco Content, Media and Member nodes.

-To configure the indexing behaviour for either of the two ways, functions can be set via static methods on the LookConfiguration class (all are optional).
+To configure the indexing behaviour for either of the ways mentioned, functions can be set via static methods on the LookConfiguration class (all are optional).
 If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used to store that value.

 ```csharp